NKrvavica/fqs/README.md

-# FQS: Fast Quartic solver
+# FQS: Fast Quartic and Cubic solver

 A fast python function for computing roots of a quartic equation (4th order polynomial) and a cubic equation (3rd order polynomial).

 # Features

- * The function is optimized for computing a large set of roots of 3rd and 4th order polynomials (quartic or cubic equations).
+ * The function is optimized for computing a large set of roots of 3rd and 4th order polynomials (cubic and quartic equations).
  * A closed-form analytical solutions of Ferrari and Cardano are used, which are several times faster than the integral `numpy.roots` or `numpy.linalg.eigvals` functions.
  * The algorithm is based on `numpy` to avoid using `for` loops when multiple polynomials are evaluated.